I would love to edit books like these ones!

 by Casey McQuiston

 A steamy open-door romance between Henry—an English prince—and Alex—the first son of the United States.
 Political drama in the best way!

-WHAT WE DON'T LIKE TO SEE:
+WHAT I DON'T LIKE TO SEE:

 Gratuitous violence, sexism, racism, or ableism